stonepros/stone/doc/releases/nautilus.rst

 v14.2.0 Nautilus
 ================

-This is the first stable release of Ceph Nautilus.
+This is the first stable release of Stone Nautilus.

 Major Changes from Mimic
 ------------------------